 Do the ELA and Math post-assessments at least 6 sessions after the pre-assessment.
 Use the same assessment you used for the pre-assessment, and follow the same process.

-Hour logging tutorial – Note that if you tutor a different student every week, you must put the name of the student you worked with in the “Student” box.
+Hour logging tutorial – Note that if you tutor a different student every week, you must use “Log Group Session,” and put the name of the student you worked with in the “Student” box.

 Tutor Webinars – Enhance your tutoring skills!